metalhead6666/milipascal-compiler/README.md

 # milipascal-compiler
-Mili pascal compiler for Compilers course.
+Mili pascal compiler for the Compilers course, created in Lex and Yacc in C language.